apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The locker holding Ember's tools, in Freddie's lair in Impound Deluxe, doesn't open all the way when BUD Bot opens it up for you.
   The tools are still easily-grabbable, though.
+* The increased opening speed on some containers which fling loot into the air seems to cause the loot to sometimes fly away at pretty high speeds.
+This can be a bit annoying in cases like the trash collection in Spendopticon during One Man's Treasure.

 TODO
 ====